 Easy to Learn and Publish

-Medium is might be the easiest platform to use.
+Medium might just be the easiest free blogging site to use out of all the options on this list.
 Just sign up and start writing.
 No need to set up a website or look for hosting.
 Everything is ready for you to get started immediately.

 The blogging interface is also extremely easy and takes no time at all to understand.